igorkry/tnt4j-streams/README.md

 configured to send RAW output data as JSON to `localhost:9595`.
 Sample also shows how to use stacked parsers technique to extract log entry data from JSON envelope.

-Sample files can be found in `samples\logstash` directory.
+Sample files can be found in `samples/logstash` directory.

-How to configure Logstash see `samples\logstash\README.MD`
+How to configure Logstash see `samples/logstash/README.MD`

 `messages.json` file contains sample JSON data package like one is sent from Logstash using configuration of this sample.